 - Remote host Name of the machine on which you wish to issue the command to run (or submit) your job.
 You should be able to connect to that machine using ssh, and the host name as specified here.
 If you wish to run on your local machine, leave this field empty or specify localhost. - Remote user The username that you need to specify in the ssh command, if any.
 Typically, this is your username on the remote machine.
 If you have configured ssh to log in on your remote machine without specifying a user name, you can just leave this field empty.
-That is also the most convenient way to set up a queue that is to be used by other people as well (with their own accounts on the remote machine). - Remote job directory On the remote machine, ADFjobs needs to set up your input files and run script, and needs to collect the results.
+That is also the most convenient way to set up a queue that is to be used by other people as well (with their own accounts on the remote machine). - Path to private ssh key The path to the private ssh key for this remote machine.
+If it is an absolute path it will be used as is, otherwise it will be relative to the home directory.
+The default is empty, in which case the default ssh key will be used (possibly defined in your .ssh/config file). - Remote job directory On the remote machine, ADFjobs needs to set up your input files and run script, and needs to collect the results.
 For that purpose ADFjobs will make its own directories within the directory you specify.
 A typical value would be something like \$HOME/jobs. - Run command The command on the remote host to be executed.
 ADFjobs will always first ssh into the Remote machine, and then issue the Run command.
 The run command should start the job interactively, or submit the job using some batch system.
 If the remote host field is empty or localhost, the run command will be executed on the local machine.